Why Starting Your Own Vinyl Wrap Job Right After Academy Fails 99% of the Time

 By the third attempt,

-the film was completely ruined.
+the film was completely unusable.

-One thought crossed my mind.
+One thought crossed my mind:

 “This is strange.”